 Although there are many different types of septic systems, several aspects of system maintenance remain.
 For instance, no matter the type of tank you have, you should never flush down:

 These along with the other laundry list of non-flushable items will in no way benefit your septic system.

 Keep Your System Thriving With Texas John’s

 Don’t let the cleanliness of your septic tank leave your mind until your next official cleaning.
 Try out some of the natural remedies we suggested so that your septic tank can have a long, healthy life.
-However, when the time comes to clean your tank, get in touch with the professionals at Texas Johns to make sure that the job is done right.
+However, when the time comes to clean your tank, get in touch with Texas Johns to make sure that the job is done right.